 The beauty of this book is its versatility.
 It is not just for information architects.
 Building Enterprise Information Architectures works for a variety of people in different professions, so it is useful and versatile for just about anyone.
 Executive managers love it, but technical professionals also find plenty to learn between the covers.

 As technology evolves and changes faster than we can blink (or so it often seems), it sometimes feels as though information and processes are in charge of us rather than the other way around.
-This book helps the reader take back the reigns and get back in charge.
+This book helps the reader take back the reins and get back in charge.
 Business management experts can start applying their knowledge to information architecture, helping to illustrate the expertise they already had but that was perhaps buried beneath all the new technology and web content.

 This book takes a particular interest in simplicity, making it accessible and practical.
 It will help the reader reduce not only clutter and confusion but also the actual costs of building excellent information architecture.
 The reader will create information architecture that is also more flexible and directly useful to your business.
 This book provides the necessary tools to make the information architecture start working for you (rather than the other way around).